The Gel Label Guide: What Actually Matters on the Back of the Packet

 Every gel comparison you find online ranks products by taste, texture, or price.

-And maybe consistency — is it thick or runny?
+And maybe consistency.
+Is it thick or runny?

 But none of that tells you whether or not the gel will actually work at the intake rate you need.